 Handful of greens

-One cup or so of water (filtered is best)
+One-two cups of water (filtered clean water is best)

 Fruit of your choice (one piece of fruit or 1/4 – 1/2 cup berries)